sveinpg/build-your-own-react/README.md

 Now we need to mount (create a DOM-element) for our virtual node and append it to the DOM.

-3. In `render` need to mount our virtual node by calling the mount method on the virtual node. `vNode.mount()`
+3. In `render` we need to mount our virtual node by calling the mount method on the virtual node. `vNode.mount()`
 4. Append the result of the mount method to the `domContainerNode`.

 :bulb: [Node.appendChild()](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) function adds a node to